Article II—Our Membership

-- Notification of the Potential Elder—Following a season of prayer, the Board of Elders, upon initial confirmation of the potential elder, shall notify the potential elder that he is being considered to hold the office of Elder at the church.
+- Notification of the Potential Elder—Following a season of prayer, the Elders, upon initial confirmation of the potential elder, shall notify the potential elder that he is being considered to hold the office of Elder at the church.
 The potential elder shall submit himself to a time of prayer concerning God's call upon his life and his possible service as an Elder of the church.

-- Confirmation—Upon satisfactory completion of the Validation process, the potential Elder shall be presented to the congregation for its comment on his character, qualifications or any other issue which would affect his suitability to serve as an Elder of the church.
+- Confirmation—Upon satisfactory completion of the validation process, the potential elder shall be presented to the congregation for its comment on his character, qualifications, or any other issue which would affect his suitability to serve as an Elder of the church.